 Since its creation in 2010, SELF has raised community awareness of the importance of energy efficiency and enabled hundreds of St. Lucie County residents to affordably upgrade their homes and lower their energy costs.

-In order to give low- to moderate-income county residents an affordable way to achieve energy and finanical savings, SELF created the Clean Energy Loan Program to provide assistance throughout all steps of the home energy upgrade process.
+In order to give low- to moderate-income county residents an affordable way to achieve energy and financial savings, SELF created the Clean Energy Loan Program to provide assistance throughout all steps of the home energy upgrade process.
 SELF’s energy experts provided step-by-step guidance to help homeowners identify potential upgrades and the best options for achieving energy efficiency, and SELF’s Clean Energy Loan Program made comprehensive home energy improvements possible for all customers by partnering with local governments and utilities to offer free home energy assessments and by providing loans at below-market interest rates.

 Through its combined social and financial mission, SELF was able to help underserved populations improve their quality of life, stimulate local employment, create economic development opportunities, and raise energy efficiency awareness in the community.
 Read more in the St. Lucie final report.